kiramclean/notes/talks/software_for_the_internet.md

 [#PID<0.349.0>, #PID<0.350.0>, #PID<0.351.0>, #PID<0.352.0>, #PID<0.353.0>, ...]
 ```

-^ Also, in OO message sending is (usually) synchronous (you send a message, wait for the response, then continue).
+^ - Also, in OO message sending is (usually) synchronous (you send a message, wait for the response, then continue).
 In Elixir you have no control over when your message gets read.
 All you can do is put it in the other process' mailbox.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---